Partial List of Features

 This feature is controlled in the PBX User Panel.

 Virtual Queue Plus expands the options available in the PBX queues and allows you to assign dynamic queue penalty rules to escalate calls based on the length of hold time.
-VQ Plus also allows you to create Virtual Queues to manage queue behavior and expand and customize caller destinations for callers routed through the virtual queues.
+VQ Plus also allows you to create Virtual Queues to manage queue behavior, as well as expand and customize caller destinations for callers routed through the virtual queues.

 Does your company do outbound dialing?
 Would you like to automate the process?
 If so, Xact Dialer is for you.
-Simply Start a Campaign and choose where your calls will be routed to.
-It even gives you the option to route calls based on whether they are answered by a person or an answering machine.
+Simply start a campaign and choose where your calls will be routed.
+You have the option to route calls based on whether they are answered by a person or an answering machine.
 To make it even easier, you can also choose to get reports on your campaign daily or after the campaign completes.
 Stop dialing each individual number.

 Zulu UC is a unified communications desktop program that interfaces with the system It provides call notifications, SMS, faxing capabilities and much more!
 Supported applications include Microsoft Outlook, Mozilla Firefox and Google Chrome.